ronvoluted/darktide-launcher-skip/README.md

 	b) Copy `LauncherSkip.exe`, navigate to any folder, then right-click and select "Paste shortcut".

+**Note:** It will not try to start Steam/Game Pass for you so they need to already be running.

 ## Original launcher
 The original launcher has deliberately been left alone, so simply launch the game from Steam/Game Pass (without the shortcut) to view it.